JohnPlamoottil/se_project_aroundtheus/README.md

 6. Opening a Picture Modal
 7. Smooth Modal Opening and Closing

-In Sprint6, I started to debug JS using console.log() to validate changes made on the console.
-Also I incorporated the use of Objects, Event Handlers, Forms, & Form Validation.
+### In Sprint6, I started to debug JS using console.log() to validate changes made on the console:
+- Also I incorporated the use of Objects, Event Handlers, Forms, & Form Validation.

 1. Objects
    1. intro to objects